marcin-wlodarczyk/cloudformation/README.md

 If EC2 launch type is used, instances must have correct IamInstanceProfile associated.
 The default profile is automatically created for you when completing the Amazon ECS console first-run experience and has the following format: "arn:aws:iam::[AWS::AccountId]:instance-profile/ecsInstanceRole" if this profile doesn't exist it is possible to create it manually, for more details refer to [official documentation](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/instance_IAM_role.html)

+`alb-ecs-nested-farget-only` directory contains a necessary configuration to deploy a simple NodeJS API using ECS.

 ## TO-DO